SP - SEA - IL10

 Dunn landed on the injured list on June 18 due to right shoulder inflammation.
 Seattle will need to ramp him back up, but it appears he is headed in the right direction.

 The Mariners placed RHP Justin Dunn on the 10-day IL with right shoulder inflammation.

 Dunn exited Thursday's start after just two innings due to the injury.
 The righty underwent an MRI on Friday but we're still awaiting the results.

 Justin Dunn left his start after two innings on Thursday due to discomfort in his shoulder.

 It was just Dunn's second start since he was taken off the injured list due to shoulder inflammation.
 Dunn is likely headed for another trip to the injured list.

-Justin Dunn took the no-decision Wednesday against the White Sox, allowing three runs (all earned) one one hit with three strikeouts and eight walks.
+Justin Dunn took the loss Friday against Cleveland, allowing five runs on nine hits over three innings with three strikeouts and two walks.

 Dunn returned to the mound after missing one start.
 Cleveland roughed up Dunn for three runs in the first inning.
 His command was not at its best in his return.